isaiahgrey93/delivery-api/README.md

 ## Configuration

-The server is configured via the following environment variables, which should be placed in a .env file in the project root.
+The server is configured via the following environment variables, which should be placed in a `.env` file in the project root.

+ - `JWT_SECRET`

 ## RethinkDB Setup